max-in-bc/my-personal-site/README.md

 * February 13, 2018: Fixed project structure (see revisions above); made resume call with password call for security
 * February 15, 2018: Made torontoweb.ninja an anonymous site
 * February 20, 2018: Added download button for resume
+* February 22, 2018: Added dev and production modes as development was getting more complicated; character sheet :O